Hot Desking & Desk Booking

 Thanks to the flexibility that hot desking provides to employees and workplace teams, hot desks are likely to become one of the most common seating strategies we’ll see in hybrid workplaces in the years to come.

-If you’re trying to understand whether hot desking is a smart move for your organization, read on.
-In this post, we’ll take a closer look at hot desking—what it is, when to use it, and how it can support hybrid companies achieve business goals while providing the level of flexibility and freedom that employees now demand in the era of the Great Resignation.
+In this post, we’ll take a closer look at hot desking—what it is, when to use it, and how it can help hybrid companies achieve business goals while providing the level of flexibility and freedom that employees now demand in the era of the Great Resignation.

 What is hot desking?

-Hot desking is a workplace system where employees use available desks at different times on a first-come, first-served basis.
+Hot desking is a hybrid workplace system where employees have the ability to use available desks at different times.
 Companies generally turn to hot desking to maximize space utilization, improve desk efficiency, and reduce real estate costs.

 Why do we call it hot desking?